Welcome to MoneyTransferComparison.com’s…

 All companies accept clients from the UK, and the majority of them accept UK citizens who reside outside the UK as well.
 As far as other locations go, the largest companies would usually accept clients from financially sound countries such as (but not limited to): USA, Canada, Australia, all EU countries, Scandinavian countries, South Africa, New Zealand, UAE, and Singapore.

-However, it is important to stress two important points:
+However, it is important to stress three important points:

 2. International agencies such as Interpol, government security agencies and legislators will often issue various changes to current legislation and change how some clients are able to operate.
 Recent examples include sanctions imposed on Iran, Russia and Syria which have greatly reduced the extent to which Iranian, Russian and Syrian citizens/firms can participate in financial services such as money transfers.